How To Make A Monkey Fist Knot Useful For Survival

 You can also attach written messages to the handle to pass messages over a decent distance.

-Or you can tie smoke bombs to them to smoke out an area within throwing range.
+Or you can tie smoke bombs to smoke out an area within throwing range.

 As Paracord